 Links to Helpful IP Online Sites

-- IP Australia — the Australian Government agency responsible for administering IP online.
+- IP Australia — the Australian Government agency responsible for administering patents, trade marks, designs and plant breeder’s rights.

-- AusPat — online database and search engine for Australian patents.
+- AusPat — a database and search engine for Australian patents.

 - WIPO — World Intellectual Property Organisation.

-- Intellectual Property — an IP online guide provided by business.gov.au.
+- Intellectual Property — a guide on intellectual property provided by business.gov.au.

-- business.gov.au — an IP online government service providing essential information on planning, starting and running your business.
+- business.gov.au — a government service providing essential information on planning, starting and running your business.

 - Patent Search Online — service for discovering whether your idea is patentable